 But²: Stay faithful and do what you have fun to do

 Nevertheless, I stick to my “more than just one game” tactic, because I also have to make content that I enjoy myself.
 Because just because it brings more clicks and subscribers to constantly make more videos on a topic that I no longer feel like, would not be good for me.
 I’d have to pretend a lot and constantly deal with things I wouldn’t want to do.
-At this point, the hobby YouTube would become a job, for fun on videos would create a work.
-It would perhaps make sense, if you earn a lot with it, but otherwise, I would rather abandon it.
+At this point, the hobby of YouTube would become a job, for fun on videos would create work.
+It would perhaps make sense if you earn a lot with it, but otherwise, I would rather abandon it.

-But otherwise I can only advise against creating content that you don’t enjoy yourself.
-Because that’s not only not good for your own well-being, which can quickly lead to the infamous YouTuber BurnOut.
+But otherwise, I can only advise against creating content that you don’t enjoy yourself.
+Because that’s not only not good for your own well-being, which can quickly lead to the infamous YouTuber Burnout.
 But the viewers also quickly notice when you’re just more or less bored and cutting things together and can hardly keep the mood up.
 A bored speaker is a boring show and therefore a bored spectator.
-In most cases, this will go just as wrong even more.
+In most cases, this will go just as wrong, even more.